simplicitesoftware/documentation/docs/docs/operation/docker.md

 ### Use the pre-built platform images <span id="prebuiltimages"></span>

-Pre-built **platform** images including the latest Simplicité intances are available and can be run as is.
+Pre-built **platform** images including the latest Simplicité instances are available and can be run as is.

 This is the best/normal approach if you don't have specific needs.